rombrew/phobia/doc/HardwareDesign.md

 related features but supply voltage measuring is mandatory.

-To get acceptable accuracy you need to make sure that the RC scheme time constant is comparable to dT.
+To get acceptable accuracy you need to make sure that the RC scheme time constant is comparable to the typical `dT` value.
 Also make sure that your capacitors are stable over whole temperature and voltage range.

 ```
 	                         +------< REF